apollographql/rover-init-starters/add-mcp/QUICKSTART_MCP.md

 1. **Update Endpoints**: Replace example URLs with your actual endpoints
 2. **Add Authentication**: Include necessary headers and tokens
 3. **Modify Fields**: Adjust query/mutation fields to match your schema
-4. **Test Locally**: Use MCP Inspector to verify your tools work correctly
+4. **Test Locally**: Use an AI assistant like the MCP inspector to verify your tools work correctly

 ### Resources